-Boundary fences are complex matters, so before lodging a claim you should first determine whether the boundary fence separates lots within the strata scheme or if it's with a neighbouring property.
+Boundary fences are complex matters, so before lodging a claim you should first determine whether the boundary fence separates lots within the Strata Plan or if it's with a neighbouring property.

-- Fences separating lots within a strata scheme are considered common property and are covered under the strata scheme's building insurance. - With two neighbouring properties, each neighbour is responsible for 50% of the repair costs for both maintenance and insurance purposes. - If the boundary fence neighbours a Government/Council owned property (public schools, railway lines, National and Council parks, public property, public roadways, footpaths), insurers will settle 100% of the insurance claim.
+•Fences separating lots within a Strata Plan are considered common property and are covered under the Strata Plan's building insurance.

+- •With two neighbouring properties, each neighbour is responsible for 50% of the repair costs for both maintenance and insurance purposes. - •If the boundary fence neighbours a Government/Council owned property (public schools, railway lines, National and Council parks, public property, public roadways, footpaths), Insurers will settle 100% of the insurance claim.